 Funded through a new bilateral Humanities funding initiative of Research Councils in the UK and Germany, the project builds on international collaborations between Bath Spa University (UK), the University of Cologne (Germany) and the University of Namibia.

 Our aim is to support laws and practice in biodiversity conservation to more fully recognise the diversity of pasts, cultures and natures constituting this internationally-valued region.

-Our project will run from February 2020 - January 2023.
+Our project is supported by a Research Permit from Namibia's National Commission for Science, Technology and Research (NCRST) and began in February 2020.
 It is built around three core research questions, a set of six objectives, and six intersecting work packages.